What the European Accessibility Act Means for Your Website

 - free services funded by advertising, sponsorship, etc.

-Microenterprises are not affected
+Microenterprises are not affected by the European Accessibility Act

 The European Accessibility Act 2025 is a forward-thinking initiative that promises to make the digital world more accessible to everyone.
 By setting a single set of rules for accessibility, the EU is not only helping individuals with disabilities but also providing clarity and consistency for businesses operating within its borders.
 As we approach the implementation date, it is crucial for companies to understand and prepare for the changes that the EAA will bring.